Masters of Business Administration (MBA)

 Overview

-The Master of Business Administration (M.B.A.) degree program is designed for individuals who find themselves at a point in their careers where continued professional development requires a refined understanding of management and working knowledge of the multiple functions and processes within organizations.
-Students complete Common Body of Knowledge and Breadth courses, and select courses from the following emphasis areas:
+The Master of Business Administration (MBA) degree program is designed for individuals who find themselves at a point in their careers where continued professional development requires a refined understanding of management and working knowledge of the multiple functions and processes within organizations.
+Students complete Common Body of Knowledge and Breadth courses, as well as select courses from the following emphasis areas:

-• Accounting - Examines advanced and contemporary accounting issues to complement existing accounting knowledge and skills.
+• Accounting - Examine advanced and contemporary accounting issues to complement existing accounting knowledge and skills.

-• Customized - Build your own cohesive specialization by selecting 9 credits of graduate coursework to complete your MBA.
+• Customized - Create an individual-specific unique specialization by selecting 9 credits of graduate coursework to complete your MBA.

-• Data Analytics – Helps professionals to acquire the knowledge, experience, and a solid foundation in data mining and analytics in an organization.
+• Data Analytics – Acquire the knowledge, skills, and experience, to establish a solid foundation in data mining and analytics.

-• Environmental Safety and Health – Helps develop an understanding of occupational and environmental safety issues, and the need for businesses and organizations to effectively manage them.
+• Environmental Safety and Health – Develop an understanding of occupational and environmental safety issues, and the need for businesses and organizations to effectively manage them.

-• Finance - Shows professionals how to raise capital and how to profitably invest it to prepare graduates for work in any type of firm.
+• Finance - Prepare how to raise capital and profitably invest it.

-• Human Resource Management - Provides advanced skills and perspectives relevant to a number of functional roles in the human resource area.
+• Human Resource Management - Develop advanced skills and perspectives relevant to a number of functional roles in the human resource area.

-• Information Technology Management - Prepares business professionals to effectively manage technology, systems, projects and IT personnel.
+• Information Technology Management - Prepare to effectively manage technology, systems, projects and IT personnel.

-• Management - Studies the science and art of managing the human and capital resources of an organization for strategic and operating purposes using analytical and intuitive applications of the concepts of organizational theory and behavior in complex, dynamic, global, and technologically sophisticated environments.
-The focus is on both, the knowledge of theory and the methods of applications in organizational case settings.
+• Management - Manage the human and capital resources of an organization for strategic and operating purposes using analytical and intuitive applications of the concepts of organizational theory and behavior in complex, dynamic, global, and technologically sophisticated environments.

-• Project Management - Provides the skills, techniques and tools for professionals to lead and manage projects.
+• Project Management - Master the skills, techniques and tools to lead and manage projects.

-• Supply Chain Management - Focuses on the creation of the enterprise’s products including activities such as setting operating strategy, designing processes, location selection, facility layout, forecasting, quality management, scheduling, inventory control, and job design.
+• Supply Chain Management - Focus on the creation of the enterprise’s products including setting operating strategy, designing processes, location selection, facility layout, forecasting, quality management, scheduling, inventory control, and job design.

 Program Coordinator